Frequently Asked Questions

 Glasgow/Edinburgh → Inverness → Kyle of Lochalsh

 Driving from Glasgow or Edinburgh, via Inverness, takes 5 hours and includes a bridge to Skye (no need to take the ferry).
-All Google maps/sat-navs will try to send you on the route via the Armadale Ferry, because it is the quickest route, but if you want to drive all the way search from Glasgow or Edinburgh to Skye via Inverness.
+All Google maps/sat-navs will try to send you on the route via the Armadale Ferry, because this is the quickest route, but if you want to drive all the way; search from Glasgow, or Edinburgh, to Skye via Inverness.

 FLIGHTS (Boo!)